If you occupy the property then you are required to buy non-domestic rates. I

-The Council cannot legally enforce payment against the owner or landlord of the property in these circumstances, regardless of the terms stated in any lease agreement or license.
+The Council cannot legally enforce payment against the owner or landlord of the property in these circumstances, regardless of the terms stated in any lease agreement or licence.

-In a full year, business rates are payable by 10 instalments from April to January.
-Business Rate payers can now opt to pay over 12 months instalments if they wish.
+- In a full year, business rates are payable by 10 instalments from April to January

-If a bill is issued halfway through the year, there will still be installments but with the reduced amount taken into account.
+- If a bill is issued halfway through the year, a reduced amount taken into account

-Bills issued towards the end of the financial year (from around December or January) will be due in a single payment.
-All instalments are due on or before the date stated.
+- Bills issued towards the end of the financial year (from around December or January) will be due in a single payment

 If a payment is missed or late, you will be sent a reminder notice requesting that your instalments are brought up to date.
 If you do this within the time stated on the notice you will be able to continue with the instalments but you may not be reminded of further failures.